ConnieKun-dotcom/CERAIT-2104_ACPactivities/CERAIT-2104_ACPactivities/Final Project/README.md

   * Net pay calculation

 ## II.
 Application of Python Concepts and Libraries
-This project utilizes various Python concepts and libraries to achieve its functionality:
+This project utilizes various Python concepts and libraries to achieve its functionality.
+These principles work together to create a maintainable, scalable, and well-organized payroll system with clear separation of concerns and reusable code components.

 * **Classes and Objects:** The program employs Object-Oriented Programming (OOP) principles by defining classes such as Employee, PayrollSystem, and Colors.
 Each class encapsulates specific attributes and methods relevant to its purpose.